hugi-codes/Machine-Learning-Zoomcamp/Homework/Module_5_Homework/readme.md

 Necessary files for this exercise:
 * **model1.bin**: the trained model to be used for inference
 * **dv.bin**: the dict vectoriser which is applied to the model input before inference
-* **m5_homework.py**: contains code to load the model and the dict vectoriser from local and to insert a new observation into the trained model to obtain an output (a prediction).
+* **m5_homework.py**: contains code to load the model and the dict vectoriser from local and to insert a new observation into the trained model to obtain an output (a prediction)

 ### Note on Exercise 4
 Expanding on exercise 3, the goal here is to serve the model as a web service, using Flask.
 This means we run the web service (locally) and communicate with it to obtain a prediction from the model: We make a POST request containing the client we want to score, to the web service with which the model is hosted.
 In **flask_web_service.py** we load the model and the dict vectoriser from local, just like in exercise 3.